MrLoLf/HoneygainAutoClaim/README.md

 ## Usage
 - **Clone** or **download** this repository.
-- Navigate in to the directory `HoneyGainAutoClaim`
+- Navigate in to the directory `HoneygainAutoClaim`
 - Install the **required** modules with
 ```commandline
 python3 -m pip install -r requirements.txt